-Taken as a whole, what sort of life has the service had?
-It is fair to say that its life has been pretty uneventful, which may be one reason why not that much has been (or could be) written about it.
-Its fairly quiet life must also have contributed to its substantial survival for nearly two hundred and fifty years, despite the danger of breakage that inevitably faces ceramic items (especially functional items like the service, made to be used), a number of wars and revolutions, and the hazard of being moved several times, including two trips to England, in 1909 when a number of pieces were lent by Tsar Nicholas II for the firm of Wedgwood's jubilee exhibition, held to mark the 150th anniversary of Josiah Wedgwood's first setting up in business on his own; and in 1995 when about 300 pieces were lent by the

-SHM to the V&A for its 'Genius of Wedgwood' exhibition, held to mark the 200th anniversary of Josiah's death in 1795.
-The most dramatic incident in its life occurred in 1777, soon after its installation in the newly built Kekerekeksinsky Palace, when 95 pieces were stolen.
-(Most were quickly recovered.)
-It was only in use from that year to 1796, the year of Catherine's death, a period of 19 years, less than 10% of its lifetime.
-After her death it was neglected and largely forgotten for over 100 years, until it was rediscovered early last century.
-For safety's sake it was later twice evacuated, to Moscow from 1917 to 1921, and to Ekaterinburg [known as Sverdlovsk from 1924 to 1991] from 1941 to 1945.
-In 1921 the entire surviving service was brought together at the SHM, and it has been in the SHM's care ever since.
-Some pieces are always on display in the SHM and, as mentioned above, pieces have been lent for special exhibitions elsewhere, though most are held in the SHM's own reserve area most of the time.
+Taking the service as a whole, what sort of life has it had in Russia?
+The answer is that it has largely survived - though not without some damage - for about two hundred and fifty years, despite the danger of breakage that inevitably faces any ceramic service, a number of wars and revolutions, and the hazard of being moved several times, including two trips to England, in 1909 when a number of pieces were lent by Tsar Nicholas II for the firm of Wedgwood's jubilee Exhibition, held to mark the 150th anniversary of Josiah Wedgwood's first setting up in business on his own account; and in 1995 when about 300 pieces were lent by the SHM to the V&A for its 'Genius of Wedgwood' exhibition, held to mark the 200th anniversary of Josiah's death in 1795.
+And on several occasions in the present (21st) century pieces from the service have been lent to museums for special exhibitions, both abroad and within Russia itself.
+The most dramatic incident in its life occurred in 1777 when, soon after its installation in the newly built Kekerekeksinskiy Palace, 95 pieces were stolen.
+(It seems most were quickly recovered by the police.)
+It was only in use from 1777 to 1796, the year of Catherine's death, a period of 19 years, less than 10% of its lifetime.
+After 1796 it was neglected and largely forgotten for over 100 years until its rediscovery in the early 20th century.
+It was twice evacuated, to Moscow from 1917 to 1921, and to Ekaterinburg (known as Sverdlovsk from 1924 to 1991) from 1941 to 1945.
+In 1921 the entire surviving service was brought together at the SHM, where at present some pieces are always on display, though most of the service remains in store most of the time.